Particular/docs.particular.net/nservicebus/rabbitmq/routing-topology.md

 Every endpoint publishes an event using the `amq.topic` exchange with a routing key of the form 'Namespace.TypeName', corresponding to the type of the event.
 The event is moved to all queues that have a binding for that event type.

-An endpoint that subscribes to a given event creates a binding to a default exchange with the appropriate routing key.
+An endpoint that subscribes to a given event creates a binding to the default exchange with the appropriate routing key.

 ### Enabling Direct Routing Topology